andyrobinson/ard-nav/README.md

 * Utility - templates for common functions
 * WindSensor - wrapper around the AS5048B 14 bit rotary position sensor, to return a relative wind angle between -180 and +180

-## In Progress or by executing a left/right tack
+## In Progress
-* Create a Helm that will steer a course, either directly ** Fix testing using arrays
+** Create a Helm that will steer a course, either directly or by executing a left/right tack ** Add OLED display again if possible (do we need special digital pins?) so that we can check the compass bias without USB power
 ** Adjust rudder if current deflection is not sufficient to turn or maintain course ** tacking